 How WFTDA Continental Cups Work

 Each year, the WFTDA Competitive Play Committee will determine the number and structure of the Continental Cup tournaments based on the competitive needs of regions globally.
 This system is scalable and allows for regions to be split or combined, and for events to be added in future years.
 These events are operated by WFTDA-member league hosts using the WFTDA’s competitive brackets and per WFTDA requirements, with the ability to tailor the event to suit the needs of the region and host.

 Teams in the WFTDA are assigned a region, which may be adjusted periodically based on the growth of the WFTDA membership.
-Currently the regions are North America-East, North America-West, Europe (including the UK and Ireland), Central/South America, Asia Pacific, and Africa.
-Regions without a Cup are assigned to the closest region: Asia Pacific to the North America – West Cup, South America to the North America – East Cup, and Africa to the European Cup.
+Currently the regions are North America-East, North America-West, Europe (including the UK and Ireland), Central/South America, Asia Pacific (with the exception of Western Australia), and Africa.
+Regions without a Cup are assigned to the closest region: Asia Pacific to the North America – West Cup, South America to the North America – East Cup, and Western Australia and Africa to the European Cup.

 After the Playoffs are seeded and confirmed, the next highest ranked teams will be placed in their assigned region’s Continental Cup until those brackets are filled.
 Twelve teams each will be assigned to the North America Cups and eight teams to the European Cup.

 In 2018, WFTDA teams were seeded into two North American Cups that are three-day events with 12 competing teams, while the European Cup is a two-day event with eight competing teams.